9 Things to Keep in Mind When Choosing a WordPress Theme

 Gutenberg is WordPress’s block-based content editor.
 It lets you change text and images without writing custom code.
 Because Gutenberg compatibility is so important to building a successful site, most Theme Sellers create themes that integrate seamlessly with Gutenberg.
 You’ll find a large selection of compatible themes in the Bluehost Marketplace.

 Check the item page to make sure the theme you’re considering is compatible with the latest version of WordPress.
-If you are browsing through our Bluehost Marketplace themes, go to the theme item page, and look for “Last Update” to make sure the theme is current.
+If you are browsing through our Bluehost Marketplace themes, go to the theme item page, and look for “Last Update” to ensure the theme is current.
 If you have questions about WordPress version compatibility, you can also ask the theme author via the theme support forum on the item page.

-- Select a theme that is responsive.
 Web traffic is increasingly driven through mobile devices like tablets and smartphones.
 To capture that traffic, you’ll need a theme that is compatible with different web browsers, screen sizes, and devices.
 Testing a theme’s mobile responsiveness is easy; load the theme’s live demo, then shrink and enlarge your web browser to see how the theme looks in different-sized windows.

 The themes you see in the Marketplace are all created by members of our theme seller community.
 Some theme sellers manage support forums or even have personal subscription-based support, which means you can get assistance from the person who created the theme.
 Read reviews on the theme seller to get an understanding of how they offer support.
 Only themes with sellers who respond to support requests in under 48 hours qualify for Bluehost certification.

-Themes give you a framework to build, but the options for what you create with that framework are almost unlimited.
+Themes give you a framework to build, but the options you create with that framework are almost unlimited.
 So, duplicating exactly what you see in the Theme Seller’s example might be tricky.
 Check the Theme Seller Support Forum or the reviews to get an idea of how the theme might come to life for your site.
 Themes that include a live demo make it easier to visualize an existing site with a new theme.
 For easier installation, look for a theme that offers One-Click Demo Import.

 Think about the future of your website.
 Maybe you only need a blog right now, but your long-term plan includes a storefront.
 Pick a theme that will serve your needs now and a year from now.